choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R02-objects-and-variables-in-python.md

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need

-You need R and RStudio to complete this tutorial.
-Also we recommend have you have an `earth-analytics` directory setup on your computer with a `/data` directory with it.
+You need `Python 3.x` and `Jupyter notebooks` to complete this tutorial.
+Also you should have an `earth-analytics` directory setup on your computer with a `/data` directory with it.

 * [How to Setup R / R Studio](/course-materials/earth-analytics-python/week-1/setup-r-rstudio/)